ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 # Activity

+## Fruit 24, 826 WK

+Hired by Callas at the Guild.

 Wait a day for bad weather then fly down to Novadom.
 The portal is a ravine to the NW of Novadom city, area very good for lightning.